josephsamela/VAULT/README.md

 ##What is VAULT?
 VAULT is a fast command line utility for securely storing and retrieving user account information.

-No more searching through that disorganized word doc!
-(You know who you are...)

 VAULT makes retrieving passwords as simple as:
 ```
 $ vault github